DeepMarkit (CVE:MKT) Shares Up 25% – Should You Buy?

 DeepMarkit Corp.
-(CVE:MKT – Get Free Report) shares shot up 25% during mid-day trading on Monday .
+(CVE:MKT – Get Free Report) shares traded up 25% during mid-day trading on Tuesday .
 The stock traded as high as C$0.25 and last traded at C$0.25.
-194,292 shares changed hands during trading, an increase of 155% from the average session volume of 76,207 shares.
+194,292 shares were traded during mid-day trading, an increase of 155% from the average session volume of 76,207 shares.
 The stock had previously closed at C$0.20.

 DeepMarkit Corp. provides game-based marketing software services.
 The company operates DeepMarkit platform and MintCarbon.io platform, a web-based software-as-a-service platform that facilitates the minting of carbon credits into non-fungible tokens.
 The company was formerly known as Challenger Deep Resources Corp.